We've put together some detail on how you can protect your information online, as well as what to do if you think you have been scammed.

 Be aware of fraud and scams

 As technology has developed and evolved the ways in which scammers try to target people has developed with it.
-From fake websites to text messages that appear to be from a legitimate source, scammers will try a variety of ways to get personal information from you in order to take money from accounts - or use the details you share to pretend to be you, or to sell on.
-As well as using technology, we also see instances where scammers manipulate situations to build trust or create panic, to try to get people to divulge information over the phone, and sometimes even face to face.
+From fake websites to text messages that appear to be from a legitimate source, scammers will try a variety of ways to get personal information from you, in order to take money from your accounts, use the details you share to pretend to be you, or to sell on.
+As well as use of technology, we also see scammers trying to manipulate or exploit situations to build trust or create panic, to try to get people to divulge information over the phone, and sometimes even face to face.

 We see a wide variety of circumstances in the complaints that are referred to us, and so we regularly share insight about the complaints we see – through our website and our regular newsletter, ombudsman news – as an important part of our work to help prevent complaints arising in the first place.
-And the industry regulator, the FCA, has information on its website about avoiding investment and pension scams.
+And it isn't just related to banking - we know that fraudsters also look to target pensions, investments and insurances too.
+The industry regulator, the FCA, has information on its website about avoiding investment and pension scams, and the Association of British Insurers has produced some tips to avoid insurance related scams.

 It’s particularly important to be vigilant at the moment, as a major event like the Covid-19 (coronavirus) outbreak, can lead to new types of scams emerging.
 Action Fraud, the UK’s reporting centre for fraud and cyber-crime, has recently reported an increase in Covid-19 related fraud and scams.

-But there are steps you can take to help keep your personal information safe.
-We've put together some detail on how you can protect your information online, as well as what to do if you think you have been scammed.
-If you've already made a complaint about a fraud or scam, you can also read more about the approach we take to the complaints we see about fraud and scams.
-The industry regulator, the FCA, has information on its website about avoiding investment and pension scams.
+There are steps you can take to help keep your personal information safe, at any time.
+We've put together some detail on how you can protect your information, as well as what to do if you think you have been scammed, and how we can help if you've complained and don't think you've been treated fairly.
+If you've already made a complaint to us about a fraud or scam, you can also read more about the approach we take to the complaints we see.

 Help keep your personal information safe